This post may contain affiliate links. Read our disclaimer.

-- Pour arrowroot out onto a plate, then roll chicken into it so that chicken is coated, placing chicken directly onto a foil-lined baking sheet.
+- Pour arrowroot, salt and pepper into a ziploc bag, then add the chicken and shake so that chicken is coated.
+Place chicken directly onto a foil-lined baking sheet.

 - Spray wings with nonstick spray, then bake chicken for approximately 30 minutes, flipping half way through, until chicken is cooked all the way.

 - Once chicken is done, remove it from the oven and place chicken directly into the skillet with the sauce, using a spatula or wooden spoon to coat chicken in the sauce.